Herbert's 3 TD passes lead No. 16 Oregon past Stanford 21-6

 Herbert's 3 TD passes lead No. 16 Oregon past Stanford 21-6Oregon head coach Mario Cristobal points to fans as he walks off the field after an NCAA college football game against Stanford, Saturday, Sept.
 21, 2019, in Stanford, Calif.
 (AP Photo/Tony Avelar)

 STANFORD, Calif.
+(AP) -- As soon as the final whistle blew, the Oregon players rushed to the corner of the end zone to celebrate with the large contingent of Ducks fans that made the trip to Stanford.

+Celebrating victories over the Cardinal, big road wins in conference play and dominating defensive performances hasn't happened often of late for Oregon.
+That's what made this one so sweet.

-(AP) -- Justin Herbert threw two of his three touchdown passes to Jacob Breeland and No. 16 Oregon won its Pac-12 opener for the first time since 2014 by beating Stanford 21-6 on Saturday.
+Justin Herbert threw two of his three touchdown passes to Jacob Breeland and No. 16 Oregon held a third straight opponent without a touchdown in a 21-6 victory over Stanford on Saturday.

-The Ducks (3-1, 1-0) used an efficient day from Herbert and another smothering defensive performance to end a three-game losing streak to the Cardinal (1-3, 0-2).
-Oregon had lost 15 of its past 20 games away from Autzen Stadium.
+''Physicality has been a big point of emphasis,'' coach Mario Cristobal said. ''When you go on the road, sometimes it's a little bit ugly.
+But you never want to apologize for winning on the road because it's tough, especially in conference.
+Identity wise we want to be physical, we want to be tough and we want to finish games.''

 ''That's something we really talked about,'' Herbert said. ''We kind of struggled on the road the past couple of years.
 This was a great opportunity for us to make our mark.''